ftlabs/big-ft/README.md

 - Check that your machine is running -- `docker-machine ls`
 - If machine is not running, boot it up -- `docker-machine start default`
 - Add environment variables to your computer in order to let Docker communicate with the virtual machine -- `eval "$(docker-machine env default)"`

+### Testing
+Selenium is used for integration testing.
+In order to get Selenium running you will need to install the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Deploying
 As we are using Heroku Docker for development, we can no longer deploy using `git`.